OrphicOne-Platform/vigo-mcp/README.md

 ## Privacy

-VIGO is a read-only compliance intelligence service.
+VIGO is a read-only regulatory intelligence service.
 We do not collect personal information, store conversation data, or require authentication.
 See our [Privacy Policy](https://orphicone.com/privacy).

 ## Support